 Two world heritage sites

-Few people are lucky enough to visit a world heritage site in their lifetime, and Port Douglas boasts two.
-The Great Barrier Reef is a natural wonder of the world, and we are lucky enough to have access to a pristine section of it, unaffected by the bleaching damage that has sadly occurred elsewhere.
+Few people are lucky enough to visit a world heritage site, and Port Douglas boasts two.
+The Great Barrier Reef is a natural wonder of the world, and we are lucky enough to have access to a new section of it, unaffected by the bleaching damage that has sadly occurred elsewhere.

-The Northern Ribbon Reefs will blow your mind, bursting with life and colour, waiting to be explored.
+Explore the Northern Ribbon Reefs will blow your mind, bursting with life and colour.
 Some choose to take a closer look on scuba-diving and snorkelling trips, while others prefer to view the reef from the comfort of a cruise.
 We can help you with both.

-If the underwater world leaves you wanting more of the wild, the Daintree Rainforest is only a stone’s throw away.
-It’s the world’s oldest rainforest, so ancient in fact that some plant species have been dated back 110 million years.
+If the underwater world leaves you wanting more of the wild, the Daintree Rainforest is only a stone’s throw.
+It’s the world’s oldest rainforest, so ancient that some plant species have dated back 110 million years.

-Find out why Sir David Attenborough called this lush canopy “The most extraordinary place on earth” and understand how its raw, unfiltered beauty inspired Avatar.
-Choose the experience that best suits you while getting lost in this prehistoric world with a diverse range of tours.
+Find out why Sir David Attenborough called this lush canopy “The most extraordinary place on earth” and understand Avatar’s raw, unfiltered beauty.
+Choose the experience that best suits you while getting lost in this prehistoric world with various tours.

 Four Mile Beach

 The heart of Port Douglas, Four Mile Beach, will give you all the sunshine and fresh air you could desire.
-However, it attracts many like-minded people in search of a tan and an ocean breeze.
+However, it attracts many like-minded people searching for a tan and an ocean breeze.

-You will never feel crowded as the shore stretches out across the coast with enough room for everyone to relax.
-The beach is 100m wide at low tide, but make sure you’re ready to share it with the locals.
+You will never feel crowded as the shore stretches out across the coast with enough room to relax.
+The beach is 100m wide at low tide, but make sure you share it with the locals.